 -have an interview with a panel consisting of the Henry Maynard Training E17 Manager and headteachers or representatives from our partner schools

 -complete our internal maths and writing tests.
 (The tests are intended to assess your ability to communicate effectively in written English and your competence in a range of mathematical skills.
-Maths will be at approximately KS3 level and literacy will be an extended writing task.
-The results of the tests will be considered alongside the Skills Tests.)
+Maths will be at approximately KS3 level and literacy will be an extended writing task.)

 How school placements work